 What are the Treatment Options for Psoriasis?

 Conventional treatment include topical corticosteroids for wide spread plaques and lesions.
 Vitamin D analogues are used to slow keratinocyte growth.
 Moreover methotrexate medication is believed to normalise DNA activity in skin cells.
 Tazarotene is a retinoid normalises DNA activity in skin cells.
 Cochrane (2019) suggested topical steroids give some short term therapy (Cochrane 2019).
 A Nutritionist would suggest treating the skin with steroids or similar creams may alleviate symptoms but can’t be considered a cure.
 The skin is not healed only the symptoms are suppressed, meaning they are pushed deeper into the body causing other health conditions, such as allergies and candida.

 What Drugs Make Psoriasis Worse?

+Drug induced psoriasis is where exposure to certain drugs can elicit an induction or exacerbation of psoriasis (Balak 2017).
 The most common drugs to induce or aggravate psoriasis are β-blockers (in 20% of patients with psoriasis, eg, propranolol, metoprolol, bisoprolol).
 Lithium (in 50% of patients with psoriasis) and less often, other medications that are given to improve mood.
 Antimalarial, antibiotics and non-steroidal anti-inflammatory drugs (NSAIDs) including aspirin.
 Angiotensin-converting enzyme (ACE) inhibitors and tumour necrosis factor-alpha (TNF-α) inhibitors.

 Does Diet Affect Psoriasis?